Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Related Work

 \subsection{Large Pre-trained Methods}

-Recent studies introduces pre-training paradigm into traffic analysis.
-Models such as PERT~\cite{PERT}, ET-BERT~\cite{ET-BERT}, NetGPT~\cite{NetGPT}, TrafficFormer~\cite{TrafficFormer} and YaTC~\cite{YaTC} perform self-supervised learning on large-scale traffic corpora to acquire generalizable representations before fine-tuning.
+Recent studies introduce pre-training paradigm into traffic analysis.
+Models such as ET-BERT~\cite{ET-BERT}, NetGPT~\cite{NetGPT}, and TrafficFormer~\cite{TrafficFormer} perform self-supervised learning on large-scale traffic corpora to acquire generalizable representations.
+To address the heavy computational overhead of standard Transformers, recent efforts like YaTC~\cite{YaTC} and NetMamba~\cite{netmamba} have explored efficiency optimizations, with the latter leveraging Mamba for faster inference.
 These methods significantly improve performance on network traffic detection under limited supervision, demonstrating the promise of the pre-train and fine-tune paradigm.
-However, existing models generally adopt dense transformer-based architectures, where all parameters are activated during inference.
-As noted in~\cite{MOE}, model capacity and inference cost remain tightly coupled, leading to high latency and prohibitive resource consumption that limit deployment in edge, IoT, and online scenarios.
+However, these models generally remain dense, where all parameters are activated during inference.
+As noted in~\cite{MOE}, model capacity and inference cost remain tightly coupled, leading to resource bottlenecks that limit deployment in real-time operational networks.